Mazelt/benchmark-opprf/README.md

 * Differences in ABY ciruit types.
 * Enable SSE?
 * Use newer NTL version?
+* threading? on server side?

 *Scaling of element numbers*
 Start low.
-Remember the implementation breaking for n>2^16.
+Remember the implementation breaking for n>2^16: it looks like this is because the tests are working with k=2 and this reaches 62 bit opprf output length requirement which is not supported by the used mersenne prime field.
 Scale other parameters accordingly.

 What are the metrics to test: